Being in a relationship with somebody who lies is tough.

-“How do I get to the root of my dysfunctional family?”
+“How do I get to the root of my narcissistic family?”

 The root of every dysfunctional family, every divorce and every war starts with selfishness and fear.
 When people judge or try to control their family members they are trying to put themselves over them.
 Every conflict is the result of someone trying to get someone else to do something they don’t want to do and they are usually doing it out of fear.